OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/functions/ipxe_show_info.md

-#### `ipxe_show_info`
+### `ipxe_show_info`

 Contained in `lib/functions.d/ipxe-menu-functions.sh`

-Function signature: b455b51b9b86aa994035c826d4a4341e071bdd8322ff22c818e2e91f4e188387
+Function signature: cbd14427c29a67a77d52cb0fd250b99f45cb94110f4d4b0a3f1123ec4fe219a4

-##### 1. Function Overview

-The function `ipxe_show_info()` is a bash function that shows host, iPXE system, cluster configuration and system paths information based on the category provided.
-Upon calling the function, it takes in a category (i.e., `show_ipxe`, `show_cluster`, `show_host`, or `show_paths`) and displays the corresponding information.
-If a path or necessary file is missing it will indicate this to the user.
+### Function overview

+The `ipxe_show_info()` function is mainly used to display different configurations of a particular host.
+This function pulls up information such as the host's IP, hostname, platform, UUID, serial number, product, cluster configuration, and HPS (High Performance Storage) paths.

+The function achieves this by taking a single argument, which determines the category of information that will be displayed for the host.
+The categories include `show_ipxe`, `show_cluster`, `show_host`, and `show_paths`.

-##### 2. Technical description
+### Technical description

-- **Name:** `ipxe_show_info()`
+- **Name**: `ipxe_show_info()`
-- **Description:** This function displays information about iPXE system, host, cluster configuration and system paths based on the category provided.
+- **Description**: This function displays specific information about a host, based on what category is passed as an argument.
+- **Globals**:
-- **Globals:** [ `HPS_CLUSTER_CONFIG_DIR`: This is the directory where the cluster configuration files are stored.
+  - `HPS_CLUSTER_CONFIG_DIR`: The directory where the cluster configuration is stored
-`HPS_CONFIG`: This is the configuration file for HPS.]
+  - `CGI_URL`: Link to CGI (Common Gateway Interface) script which is used to implement the command `process_menu_item`
+  - `HPS_CONFIG`: The file where the HPS (High Performance Storage) configuration is stored
+- **Arguments**:
-- **Arguments:** [ `$1`: The category of information to be displayed.
-It can be `show_ipxe`, `show_cluster`, `show_host`, or `show_paths` ]
+  - `$1: category`: The type of information to display about the host.
+The options are `show_ipxe`, `show_cluster`, `show_host`, and `show_paths`.
-- **Outputs:** Prints the iPXE system information, host information, cluster configuration or system paths based on the argument provided to the function.
-- **Returns:** Nothing.
+- **Outputs**: Information about the host in the requested category, such as IP address, hostname, platform, UUID, serial and product numbers, and more.
+- **Returns**: Does not return a value.
-- **Example usage:** `ipxe_show_info show_cluster`
+- **Example usage**: `ipxe_show_info show_ipxe`

-##### 3. Quality and security recommendations
+### Quality and security recommendations

-1. **Input validation:** Ensure that user inputs are properly validated to avoid unexpected behavior or output from the function.
-For instance, validating the `category` should only take the allowed arguments (`show_ipxe`, `show_cluster`, `show_host` or `show_paths`).
-2. **Error Handling:** Provide clear and specific error messages for the end user.
-In case a configuration file is not found, provide guidance on next steps or tips on how to solve the issue.
-3. **Documentation:** Keep the documentation of this function up to date, as it forms a critical part of the user guide.
-4. **Security:** Be wary of command execution vulnerabilities if user input is ingested without validation or sanitization.
-In this function, make sure that the `category` input does not open up the potential for Command Injection.
-This is particularly important if additional components will be added to the system that calls this function and could open up new vulnerabilities.
-5. **Code Quality:** While not directly related to security, maintaining good code quality is a standard best practice to keep a project maintainable and error free in the long term.
-Code quality refers to such things as ensuring consistent syntax style, comprehensive commenting, avoiding deeply nested loops or conditional (i.e., “spaghetti code”), and dividing code into modular, single-purpose units.
+1. Always ensure variable sanitization before using any variable in command substitution.
+This removes potential harmful commands being hidden as a value for a variable.
+2. Always quote the variables.
+This will prevent word splitting and pathname expansion.
+3. Implement error handling for when file reading or command chain replacement fails, or when an unknown item category is passed as an argument.
+4. Implement checking for edge cases where the category argument is not passed at all.
+5. The `ipxe_show_info` function is essentially storing, processing, and displaying sensitive information about a host.
+It is recommended to add necessary security measures to protect this sensitive data from potential breaches.
+6. Use `printf` instead of `echo` for better string handling, especially while displaying file contents.
+7. Consider using local variables.
+This can help in preventing variable clashing and accidental modification of environment variables which can have impact on how the system functions.